 Aligner relapse as stated is a common occurrence and can be treated easily.
 How so ever, it is important to keep in mind that Aligner relapse can only be treated with the help of Orthodontic Appliances.
 These appliances are known as retainers and these are available in two forms- fixed and removable.

 Fixed retainers: These are fixed retainers and can be labial, lingual or wired.
-Labial braces have brackets attached to lip-side of teeth, whereas lingual braces have brackets attached to tongue-side of the teeth.
-The third type of fixed retainers is simply flexible wire without brackets that are attached to tongue – side of the teeth.
+Labial braces have brackets attached to the lip-side of teeth, whereas lingual braces have brackets attached to the tongue-side of the teeth.
+The third type of fixed retainer is simply flexible wire without brackets that are attached to the tongue – side of the teeth.

-Removable retainers- These are removable retainers which are not fixed.
+Removable retainers- These are removable retainers that are not fixed.
 These retainers may or may not use springs to apply force to keep teeth aligned.
 These are simply wires made of usually acrylic.
-Another type of removable retainers are invisible wires that are fixed onto the inner side of teeth and prevents re-movement of teeth post aligner treatment.
+Another type of removable retainer is invisible wires that are fixed onto the inner side of teeth and prevents re-movement of teeth post aligner treatment.